yogitha-90/Final-Project-Tableau/README.md

 During EDA these were the questions formulated.

-Is there any relationship between joining date of host and number of reviews?

 Is there any variation of price based on city?

 Cities with higher number of Airbnb’s?